PauseAI/pauseai-website/src/posts/feasibility.md

 If you think AI is different enough to these cases (or even if you don't), it's useful to analyze its particular situation.
 The things that make AI different may not necessarily make it less regulatable.
 For example, we are not trying to regulate existing products and services that people already enjoy and use regularly, and we are not going against a lot of companies that can lobby or workers who would lose their jobs if we are successful.
 Pretty much the opposite.
-Also, the public is not partisan or politically divided, but united [in support of regulation](/)<!--I think there was at least a poll about it-->, and we must maintain that union.
+Also, the public is not partisan or politically divided, but [united in support of regulation](https://drive.google.com/file/d/1n0pXDBuIcb01tW4TQdP1Mb5aAiFDvWk0/view).
 Still, a lot of people haven't made their minds about it yet.
 We must be careful to not put them off, hear their perspectives, and see in which particular ways they can be helped by a pause based on what they care about.

 When it comes to AI risks, the public and the experts seem [worried about the risks and interested in regulation](/polls-and-surveys).
-The politicians, based on the [policies that are passing and working on]()<!--some good link here-->, the [summits that they are organizing](/summit), and the [statements that they are giving](/quotes)<!--we have to finish that page-->, seem pretty worried too.
+The politicians, based on the [policies that are passing and working on](https://www.bloomberg.com/news/articles/2024-03-13/regulate-ai-how-us-eu-and-china-are-going-about-it), the [summits that they are organizing](/summit), and the [statements that they are giving](/quotes)<!--we have to finish that page-->, seem pretty worried too.

 All of this is happening while PauseAI is still pretty young and most people haven't heard about most of the risks.
 If we were to raise awareness and consensus about existential risks for example, we would have the potential to become more mainstream given that virtually nobody wants to die or the world to end.